halal-beef/readmetest/README.md

 On PC you will need the [platform-tools](https://developer.android.com/studio/releases/platform-tools)

-We will need [parted](https://drive.google.com/file/d/1e8kDC2fylkvJuHimlViHOuHyk8xljr6p/view)for dualboot
+We will need [parted](https://drive.google.com/file/d/1e8kDC2fylkvJuHimlViHOuHyk8xljr6p/view) for dualboot

 ### Commands to partitioning flash storage on Termux